brimdata/zui/TROUBLESHOOTING.md

 ## I've clicked in Brim to extract a flow from my pcap into Wireshark, but the flow looks different than when I isolate it in the original pcap file in Wireshark

-[Zeek](https://zeek.org/) (which is used by Brim to create the summary logs you query before extracting flows) and Wireshark for the most part treat flows similarly.
+Brim uses [Zeek](https://zeek.org/) to create summary logs from pcaps.
+Zeek and Wireshark for the most part treat flows similarly.
 But we're aware of some subtle differences that you may notice, and there may be other differences of which we're not yet aware.

 In Wireshark, you can right-click on a TCP/UDP packet and select _Follow TCP